Health Evaluation and Analytics Lab

 HEAL recognizes New York State’s national influence on Medicaid, population health, and healthcare delivery reform.
 As such, HEAL seeks to contribute to identifying successful health and healthcare innovations that can be implemented widely across New York and beyond.
 To accomplish this, HEAL fosters evidence-based interventions and program evaluation to accelerate solution development, iteration, and the implementation process.
 We seek better health for everyone; the sooner the better.

-The HEAL initiative is directed by James Knickman, PhD, the Robert Derzon Chair in Public and Health Affairs at NYU School of Medicine and NYU Wagner.
+The HEAL initiative is directed by Charles Neighbors, Associate Professor in the Department of Population Health at the NYU Grossman School of Medicine.
 HEAL builds on the broad research experience of John Billings, JD, of NYU Wagner and Professor Todor Mijanovich, PhD, of NYU Steinhardt School of Culture, Education, and Human Development.

 What We Do